-Mathieson currently works with Northstrat Incorporated as a System Engineer.
-He previously served as Chief Engineer and Deputy Project Manager with Northrop Grumman Aerospace Systems.
+Mathieson is Spacecraft Mission Operations Lead at Orbital ATK.
+His previous role was at Northstrat as a Senior Systems Engineer advising Intelligence Community agencies on space systems and developing software applications related to spacecraft operations.
+Prior to that, he served as Chief Engineer and Deputy Project Manager with Northrop Grumman Aerospace Systems.
 Mathieson joined Northrop Grumman in 2004, and assumed a number of roles and responsibilities, including a two-year stint in Australia, where he worked primarily as a responsible systems engineer.

 While continuing his engineering work, Mathieson joined the U.S. National Track Cycling Program in 2010, and competed in multiple U.S. National Championships, Pan-American Championships, and on the UCI World Cup Circuit.
 He was selected to the 2012 U.S. Cycling Olympic Long Team, and earned a national title in 2012 in the team sprint event.

 While at Notre Dame, Mathieson was a three-time Monogram winner as a defenseman on the Irish hockey team, including the 2004 squad, which reached the NCAA tournament for the first time in program history.
 Mathieson was a three-time recipient of the Knute Rockne Scholar-Athlete Award, and graduated summa cum laude in 2004 with a degree in aerospace engineering.
 He received honorable mention CCHA All-Academic Team in 2004, and earned Dean's List recognition in every semester at Notre Dame.